ravendb/docs/Chapter01.rst

 Column family databases (BigTable)
 ----------------------------------
-Column family databases are probably most known because of Goggle’s BigTable implementation.
+Column family databases are probably most known because of Goggle's BigTable implementation.
 The are very similar on the surface to relational database, but they are actually quite different beast.
 Some of the difference is storing data by rows (relational) vs. storing data by columns (column family databases).
 But a lot of the difference is conceptual in nature.
 You can't apply the same sort of solutions that you used in a relational form to a column